-(Listen to the full soundtrack or watch the short film, “Weather and Chaos: The Work of Edward Lorenz” on MIT’s Lorenz Center web site.)
+(You can also listen to the full soundtrack or watch the short film, “Weather and Chaos: The Work of Edward Lorenz.”)

 The piano, cello and synth parts from the Lorenz Attractor sequence are a music emulation of the attractor equations and visualization in the film.
 The notes played correlate to the distance of the data points from the center of the attractor.